Florune/florune-documentation/src/core_concepts.md

 ## CFGT Token

-Contract Foundry uses **CFGT**, an internal utility token, to fuel the system.
+Florune uses **CFGT**, an internal utility token, to fuel the system.

 * **Non-tradable**: It cannot be speculated on; used only within the ecosystem.
 * **Anti-spam**: Prevents fraudulent or unlimited contract creation.